Writing your Thesis/Project

 Select your thesis/project readers at the same time you decide on a topic, at least one semester before enrolling in PPA 500.
 Your readers should have some interest or expertise in your topic and/or research methods.
 Your readers may also help you hone your topic.

 Hiring an editor to check your grammar, style, and formatting can be very helpful for some students.
-Graduate Studies maintains a list of about ten editors who work with students on campus (916-278-6470).
-You can also contact the Department for information about an editor or two MPPA and MS/ULD students have used recently.
+You may contact the Department for information about editors MPPA and MS/ULD students have used recently.
 Also, check with your fellow students about editors they have used.
 (Word-of-mouth is valuable!)

 The Writing Center